jdmwhite/2024_MSc_Spatial_Course/README.md

 #### Assignment:

-Please find the word document, MSc_SA_Assessment.docx for details on the assignment.
+Please find the word document, MSc_SA_Assessment.docx on QM+ for details on the assignment.

 **You are required to submit your assignment as an .docx file together with your .R script.**